International-Data-Spaces-Association/IDSA-Rulebook/README.md

 # IDSA Rulebook
 Welcome to the IDSA Rulebook page on Github!
-We are excited to announce the release of our Rulebook, which is a live document and will continue to evolve over time based on feedback and input from our community.
+This is a live document and will continue to evolve over time based on feedback and input from our community.

 ## Check IDSA Rulebook on IDSA Website
 :blue_book: [IDS Rulebook](https://docs.internationaldataspaces.org/idsa-rulebook-v2/)
 If you prefer a rendered and easier-to-read version of this content (rather than reading it via Github), we invite you to [check out our page on IDSA Website](https://docs.internationaldataspaces.org/idsa-rulebook-v2/), where you can access the same information available on Github in a more reader-friendly format.

 ## Purpose & motivation
 The IDSA Rulebook serves several purposes regarding the development and operation of data spaces.
 The aim is to describe clearly which rules are mandatory and which are optional guidelines.
-This governance framework includes functional, technical, operational, and legal dimensions:
+This framework includes functional and operational dimensions:

+- How is the governance model of a data space established>

+- What is the role of a participant in a data space?

+- How are data sharing agreements negotiated and how is it shared?

-- Guidelines for the functionality of common services are presented as well as the definition, processes, and services of specific roles.
+- Guidelines for the functionality of common services are presented.

-- Guidelines how to implement or use a technical artefact of the IDSA.

 - Guidelines for the work and collaboration within data services.

-- Guidelines for the legal basis in compliance with the regulatory environment to ensure trust and security.

 ## How to contribute to IDSA Rulebook?